earlgreytech/neutron-spec/neutron-x86.md

 Each code section and data section which is attempted to be accessed by the VM will result in loading that section from NeutronDB.
 This will incur a memory size cost as well as the cost from loading the state from NeutronDB.
 There is no explicit operation to load or unload memory and it is instead done implicitly by trying to access that memory

+## Built-in Types

+The following definitions (in Rust) are used for NeutronShortAddress and NeutronFullAddress

+    #[repr(C)]
+    pub struct NeutronShortAddress{
+        pub version: u32,
+        pub data: [u8; 20]
+    }

+    #[repr(C)]
+    pub struct NeutronFullAddress<'a>{
+        pub version: u32,
+        pub data: &'a [u8]
+    }

+NeutronShortaddress is a fixed size, 24 byte structure which can be used for all address uniqueness and identification purposes, however, it can not be used for sending Qtum to an address EXCLUDING perfect-conversion addresses.
+Perfect-conversion addresses are address types which can be converted perfectly from a short address to a full address.
+In otherwords, the entire address can be contained within 24 bytes.
+NeutronFullAddress is a dynamic length structure which contain an address of any size and can be used for sending Qtum.
+For simplicity and lower resource usage, the short form of an address should be used in all places where possible.
+It is possible to convert a full address to a short address, but not always the other way around.